Descriptions of Events

 Maureen Osborne, PhD, & Carole MacKenzie, LCSW

 In this workshop for couples only, we will give ourselves the time and space to meet fellow travelers and tell our stories in a safe and supportive environment.
-Intended for first-timers as well as couples who have been coming to FanFair for years.
+Intended for first-timers as well as couples who have been coming to TransWeek for years.

 Focus Questions: